richardhkim/USGS-Earthquake-Visualization/README.md

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Part-1** and **Leaflet-Part-2**.

 4. This homework uses both **HTML** and **JavaScript**, so be sure to add all the necessary files.
 These will be the main files to run for analysis.